What is a Temporary Life Insurance Agreement (TIA)

 A Temporary Insurance Agreement, or TIA, acts as a binding contract, issued by a life insurance agent, between a life insurance company and an applicant.

-The agreement exposes the insurer to some degree of risk, because the TIA offers temporary coverage for an applicant during the applicant during the evaluation or underwriting process while the applicant is awaiting the outcome concerning his or her eligibility requirements to buy life insurance.
+The agreement exposes the insurer to some degree of risk because the TIA offers temporary coverage for an applicant during the evaluation or underwriting process while the applicant is awaiting the outcome concerning his or her eligibility requirements to buy life insurance.

 For example, if an applicant is given a “temporary term insurance” agreement during the underwriting process for their life insurance application, the applicant will essentially have immediate life insurance coverage while the process of underwriting is taking place.
 In this scenario, the applicant will be considered covered regardless of whether he or she will actually be deemed as insurable.

 If an applicant is provided with a temporary term, he or she is not actually given a type of receipt.
 The temporary insurance agreement (TIA) will, however, provide the applicant with insurance for a specified period of time until the policy has been issued.
 This essentially means that if the applicant were to die during this time, his or her beneficiary would be provided with a death benefit.